 DegreeBachelor of Arts with a major in Art Education

-The Department of Arts is staffed by a community of professional artists with national reputations.
-The mission of the faculty is to nurture and encourage students' individual growth, development and expression while preparing them to pursue a professional career.
+Arts programs are staffed by a community of professional artists with national reputations.
+The mission of the faculty is to nurture and encourage students' individual growth, development, and expression while preparing them to pursue a professional career.
 After a firm grounding in the foundations, students are mentored in the development of an original body of work in their preferred medium.

 |ART 100 - Drawing I||3|

 |ART 106 - Two-Dimensional Design||3|

 |ARH 211 - Art History Survey II||3|

 |ARH 260 - Renaissance and Baroque Art or ARH 270 - Art in the Modern World||3|

 |One additional course in studio arts (ART 200-499)||3|

 |Required Education Courses||Credits|

 |EDU 110 - 21st Century Learning Through Technology||3|